CORPORATE SOCIAL RESPONSIBILITY POLICY

 Email - email@example.com

-In order to protect the identity of the Whistleblower, the Vigilance Officer will not issue any acknowledgement to Whistleblower and they are advised neither to write their name / address on the envelope nor enter into any further correspondence with the Vigilance Officer.
+In order to protect the identity of the Whistleblower, the Company will not issue any acknowledgement to Whistleblower and they are advised neither to write their name / address on the envelope nor enter into any further correspondence with the Investigating Officer.

-Anonymous / Pseudonymous disclosure shall not be entertained by the Vigilance Officer as the same will prove to be a hindrance in further investigation.
-On receipt of the Protected Disclosure, the Vigilance Officer shall detach the covering letter bearing the identity of the Whistle Blower and process only the Protected Disclosure.
+Anonymous / Pseudonymous disclosure shall not be entertained by the Company as the same will prove to be a hindrance in further investigation.
+On receipt of the Protected Disclosure, the Company shall detach the covering letter bearing the identity of the Whistle Blower and process only the Protected Disclosure.
 In case the Whistleblower is not able to provide specific information that covers at least some of the following points:

 a) Location of incident